MBALearnsToCode/MBALearnsToCode/docs/index.md

 * Ruby / Rails
 * SQL
 * Pascal *(does anyone know this language anymore??)*, and
-* a bunch of cloud-computing stuff such as Elastic Beanstalk, Route 53, RDS and EC2 by Amazon Web Services *(whose parent company stays afloat probably thanks to my monthly bills)*.
+* a bunch of cloud-computing stuff such as EC2, Elastic Beanstalk, RDS, Route 53 and S3 by Amazon Web Services *(whose parent company stays afloat probably thanks to my monthly bills)*.

 ## What's Cool Here?